sighack/seventy-five-circles/README.md

 # Seventy-Five Ways to Draw a Circle

 An exploration on drawing a simple circle generatively in seventy five different ways.
+A companion article for this repo can be found [here](http://sighack.com/post/seventy-five-ways-to-draw-a-circle)

 |                                   |                                  |
 |-----------------------------------|----------------------------------|